Church employees often wear many hats and juggle countless responsibilities.

-- Not observing what employees do on a day-to-day basis as compared to what is written in the job description.
+- Supervisors not observing what employees do on a day-to-day basis as compared to what is written in the job description.

-- Not tying job description to departmental goals and ultimately church goals.
+- Leadership not tying the employee’s job description to departmental goals and ultimately church goals.

-- Not holding employees accountable for annual goals.
+- Leadership not holding employees accountable for completion of annual goals.

 Well written church employee job descriptions help ensure employees understand what is expected of them and gives them an understanding of how what they do supports the church mission.
 But more importantly, well defined job descriptions can help churches achieve their goals, strategic plans and ultimately their mission.

 For an editable copy of this example, and other free sample church employee job descriptions, click here.

 If you found this article helpful, please share it!